Frede Vidar: Career

 In 1934, he completed the mural "Department Store" at Coit Tower, commissioned by the Public Works of Art Project.
 In 1936, Vidar became engaged to Suzanne Austin Sheets from Montclair, New Jersey, the daughter of Harold F. Sheets.

 Vidar exhibited in the Golden Gate International Exposition in 1939, on Treasure Island.
 In 1940, he painted a mural “River Landscape” at the post office in Shelton, Connecticut, a United States Department of the Treasury project through the New Deal Section of Painting and Sculpture.

 During World War II, Vidar served in the United States Army as a combat artist starting in 1942, and he left in 1946 with the rank of major.
 In 1945 during his enlistment, he was awarded a Guggenheim Fellowship.
 After the war, he relocated to New Jersey.

-He taught at Washington University in Saint Louis, the University of Wisconsin, the New York School of Interior Decoration (now New York School of Interior Design), the Newark School of Fine and Industrial Art, and starting in the 1950s at the University of Michigan.
+He taught at Washington University in St. Louis, the University of Wisconsin, the New York School of Interior Decoration (now New York School of Interior Design), the Newark School of Fine and Industrial Art, and starting in the 1950s at the University of Michigan.

 Vidar died on January 12, 1967, in Ann Arbor.
 His work can be found in museum collections, including at the Smithsonian American Art Museum, Stedelijk Museum Amsterdam, and the Whitney Museum of American Art.